 Self-driving can potentially unravel any of these constraints.
 As we've seen, some of the results might be anything but green or livable.
 But the potential is just as great on the other side.
 There are a couple of obvious savings, some of which are already touted by self-driving car companies.
 Much energy in transport is wasted on being constantly ready to give the human driver a fleeting experience of power at any time.
 Powerful engines reassure the driver that a press on the pedal will have the car respond like a tiger.
 (Electric car makers like Tesla compete with fueled cars partly by making their models even more wildly fast).

 Being a passenger is different.
-Do you care if your subway car can do zero-60 in five seconds?
+Do you care if your subway car can do 0 to 60 in five seconds?
 Generally, no. In fact it would be uncomfortable if it did.
 Many vehicles today also sacrifice efficiency to feel "drivable."
 For instance long hoods on trucks and vans make them drive in a more car-like way, but waste interior space.

 Equally important can be anything that erodes the current norm of a one-size-fits-all vehicle for individual ownership and use.
 While theoretically smartphones can let us share cars just fine today, with car sharing apps like Getaround and carpooling apps like BlaBlaCar or now Waze, the logistics are a lot tougher.
 Human carpooling almost always forces either driver or passenger to go somewhat out of their way, or make multiple connections.
 Car sharing requires the sharer to get to where the car is, rather than vice versa.